-A few fun facts readers might not know include; Atticmag originated when Jane assembled an online look-book of inspiration photos called Kitchens We Love.
+A few fun facts readers might not know include: Atticmag originated when Jane assembled an online look-book of inspiration photos called Kitchens We Love.
 Jane and I met via an online kitchen forum in 2008 when she emailed to asked about featuring my French Gray Island Kitchen.
-Lastly, according to my darling grandson (DGS), the road to becoming TKO (totally kitchen obsessed) can start at a very young age.
+Lastly, according to my darling grandson (DGS), the road to becoming TKO (totally kitchen obsessed) can start with play kitchens at a very young age.

 The multicolor Master Cook’s Kitchen is also by KidKraft.

 DSG’s mama bought the Melissa and Doug Food Group Set featuring a large assortment of painted wooden play foods.
 Children can use them to learn colors and healthy eating habits since the set contains items from each of the five food groups.
 The Green Toys Chef Set contains a stock pot with lid, skillet, ladle and spatula made from BPA free 100% recycled from plastic milk containers.
 Toys that promote creativity and skills help children explore a world limited only by their imagination.

 Visit the West Hollywood Italianate Kitchen for a space where grown-ups can create.

 (Source: Yoyo.com, Green Toys)